Opentrons/opentrons/api/docs/v2/modules/heater_shaker.rst

     protocol.delay(max(0, start_time+60 - time.monotonic()))
     hs_mod.deactivate_heater()

 Provided that the parallel pipetting actions don’t take more than one minute, this code will deactivate the heater one minute after its target was reached.
-If more than one minute has elapsed, the value passed to ``protocol.delay`` will equal 0, and the protocol will continue immediately.
+If more than one minute has elapsed, the value passed to ``protocol.delay()`` will equal 0, and the protocol will continue immediately.

 Deactivating
 ============

-Deactivating the heater and shaker are done separately using the :py:meth:`~.HeaterShakerContext.deactivate_heater` and :py:meth:`~.HeaterShakerContext.deactivate_shaker` respectively.
+Deactivating the heater and shaker are done separately using the :py:meth:`~.HeaterShakerContext.deactivate_heater` and :py:meth:`~.HeaterShakerContext.deactivate_shaker` methods, respectively.
 There is no method to deactivate both simultaneously.
 Call the two methods in sequence if you need to stop both heating and shaking.

 .. note::